vburcovschi/Paterns/README.md

-Here I have tested programming with patterns in JAVA
+## Here I have tested programming with patterns in JAVA as Singleton, Builder, Factory